Chapter 1. Configuring and deploying OpenShift Lightspeed

 Note

-You should test your regular expressions against sample data to confirm that they are catching the information you want to filter or redact, and that they are not accidentally catching information you do not want to filter or redact.
+You should test your regular expressions against sample data to confirm that they identify the information you want to filter or redact, and that they do not identify information you want to send to the LLM.
 There are several third-party websites that you can use to test your regular expressions.
 When using third-party sites, you should practice caution with regards to sharing your private data.
-Alternatively, you can test the regular expressions locally using Python.
+As another option, you can test the regular expressions locally using Python.
 In Python, it is possible to design very computationally-expensive regular expressions.
 Using several complex expressions as query filters can adversely impact the performance of OpenShift Lightspeed.

 Prerequisites